open-pioneer/trails-openlayers-base-packages/docs/guidelines/Development.md

 ## Git / IDE-Setup

-- Use oxlint & prettier rules (reconfigure if necessary)
+- Use oxlint & oxfmt rules (reconfigure if necessary)
 - Use utf-8 text encoding
 - Use unix line endings.
 On windows, configure git's `autocrlf` feature: